Sovereigntism: United States

 Coupled with its history of isolationism and sense of American exceptionalism, US sovereigntism is largely a conservative perspective, celebrating both American self-definition and liberty to engage in unilateral action.
-Sovereigntism in foreign policy is charactized by opposition to multilateral regimes relating to climate change, war crimes, arms control and international declaration of human rights.
+Sovereigntism in foreign policy is characterized by opposition to multilateral regimes relating to climate change, war crimes, arms control and international declaration of human rights.

 The dominant US sovereigntist perspective is currently that of Trumpism and has three dimensions: